 ABOUT THE SERIES

-2026 Spring Teach-In Series: Understanding Unsustainable Systems & Developing Alternatives
+2026 Spring Education to Empowerment Series: Understanding Unsustainable Systems & Developing Alternatives

 “Teach-ins” have been a cornerstone of nonviolent activism since the Civil Rights Movement, and Roanoke Indivisible is extending this approach into the Roanoke and New River valleys through a four-part Education to Empowerment (E2E) series titled, Understanding Unsustainable Systems and Developing Alternatives.
 The events — taking place in February, March and April — delve into the impacts of authoritarian behavior on American society and help the citizenry understand wealth inequality and the social, economic and political consequences of inaction.